Black Clover

 Black Clover (ブラッククローバー, Burakku Kurōbā) is a Japanese manga series written and illustrated by Yūki Tabata.
 It started in Shueisha's shōnen manga magazine Weekly Shōnen Jump in February 2015.
-The series ran in the magazine until August 2023, and moved to Jump Giga in December of the same year.
-Its chapters have been collected in 37 tankōbon volumes as of September 2025.
+The series ran in the magazine until August 2023, after which it moved to Jump Giga in December of that same year and finished in May 2026.
+Its chapters were collected in 38 tankōbon volumes.
 Set in a world where people are born with the ability to use magic, the story follows Asta, a young boy without any magic power who is given a rare grimoire that grants him anti-magic abilities.
 With his fellow mages from the Black Bulls, Asta plans to become the next Wizard King.

 The manga was first adapted into an original video animation (OVA) by Xebec Zwei, released in 2017.
-A 170-episode anime television series adaptation produced by Pierrot aired on TV Tokyo from October 2017 to March 2021; a "second season" has been announced.
-(Note: Despite the first 170 episodes of the series being split into four seasons for its English home media release, the continuation of the series was announced in Japan and by Crunchyroll as a second season.)
+A 170-episode anime television series adaptation produced by Pierrot aired on TV Tokyo from October 2017 to March 2021; a second season is set to premiere in October 2026.
 An anime film, titled Black Clover: Sword of the Wizard King, premiered simultaneously in Japanese theaters and internationally on Netflix in June 2023.

-By September 2025, the manga had over 24 million copies in circulation worldwide.
+By June 2026, the manga had over 24.5 million copies in circulation worldwide.